Michael-J-Wagner/Cybersecurity-Project-1_ELK-Stack/mike-README.md

 In order to use the playbooks you will need to have configured an Ansible control node.
 Assuming a control node has been provisioned, SSH into the control node and follow the steps below:

-1. Copy the \*.yml playbook files you want to run to `/etc/ansible`.
+1. Copy the \*.yml playbook files you want to run to your `/etc/ansible` directory.
 2. Update the Ansible hosts file `/etc/ansible/hosts` to include the following:

 ```